 17. Butterfly Pea

 Butterfly pea flowers are the best food source for butterflies.
-It is a legume, and both flowers and seed pods are edible.
-The most attractive thing about butterfly pea vine is its bright deep blue flowers.
-Butterfly pea is a tropical vine and grows best in USDA Zones 10 and 11.
-In a cold temperate zone, grow this perennial as annual.
+The most attractive thing about this vine is its bright deep blue flowers!

 18. Golden Hops

 A fast-growing vine that quickly covers up the trellises, pergolas, and arches.
-Golden hops can grow up to 8 m long without any difficulty.
-What makes it beautiful is its lime green or yellowish foliage.
-It is a low maintenance cold hardy vine (USDA Zones 4-8), not suitable for warm climates.
+Golden hops can grow up to 15-20 feet long without any difficulty.

 19. Climbing Hydrangea

 Botanical Name: Hydrangea petiolaris